Skin Anatomy

 Hair Follicles

-Hair follicles are complex structures formed by the epidermis and dermis.
-(See the image below.)
+Hair follicles are complex structures formed by the epidermis and dermis (see the image below).
 They are found over the entire surface of the body except the soles of the feet, palms, glans penis, clitoris, labia minora, mucocutaneous junction, and portions of the fingers and toes.
 Sebaceous glands often open into the hair follicle rather than directly onto the skin surface, and the entire complex is termed the pilosebaceous unit.
-[1, 4, 5]
+[5, 29, 30]

-The base of the hair follicle, or hair bulb, lies deep within the dermis and, in the face, may actually lie in the subcutaneous fat.
-This accounts for the remarkable ability of the face to re-epithelialize even the deepest cutaneous wounds.
+The base of the hair follicle, or hair bulb, lies deep within the dermis and subcutaneous fat and at its base includes the mesenchymal-derived dermal papilla, a neurovascular structure that supplies nutrients to the proliferating matrix and helps form the hair shaft.
 A band of smooth muscle, the arrector pili, connects the deep portion of the follicle to the superficial dermis.
 Contraction of this muscle, under control of the sympathetic nervous system, causes the follicle to assume a more vertical orientation.
+Piloerection of densely populated hair follicles facilitates air trapping for insulation in cold temperatures and makes the animal appear larger in response to emotional stimuli.
+It is thought to be a vestigial trait in thermoregulation and in the “fight-or-flight” response.
+[31]

 Hair growth exhibits a cyclical pattern.
 The anagen phase is the growth phase, whereas the telogen phase is the resting state.
 The transition between anagen and telogen is termed the catagen phase.
 Phases vary in length according to anatomic location, and the length of the anagen phase is proportional to the length of the hair produced.
-At any one time at an anatomic location, follicles are found in all 3 phases of hair growth.
-This is extremely important for laser hair removal, because follicles in the anagen phase are susceptible to destruction, whereas resting follicles are more resistant.
-This explains why multiple treatments of an area may be necessary to ensure adequate hair removal.
+At any one time at an anatomic location, follicles are found in all three phases of hair growth.
+This is extremely important for laser hair removal, where through the process of selective photothermolysis laser energy targets melanin in the hair shaft and transfers heat to the hair bulb thereby damaging follicular stem cells in the bulge of the outer root sheath and/or the dermal papilla at the base of the follicle.
+Since the bulb in catagen phase undergoes apoptosis, the hair shaft stops growing and breaks away from the dermal papilla, laser hair removal does not have a sufficient chromophore target in hair outside of anagen phase.
+[33] This explains why multiple treatments of an area may be necessary to ensure adequate hair removal.

 Cutaneous Blood Supply